 Employers continue to offer a variety of benefits to attract talented employees.
 Implementing and administering benefit plans creates a variety of challenges for employers, compounded by the need to keep up with ongoing changes in the law.
-Clark Hill’s employee benefits team advises employers on plan design, implementation and administration, and also assists with resolving plan issues, including benefit claims when necessary.
+Clark Hill’s employee benefits attorneys advise employers on plan design, implementation and administration, and also assist with resolving plan issues, including benefit claims when necessary.

-Our team also advises on the benefits aspects of executive compensation, including non-qualified deferred compensation and incentive compensation plans, stock option and restricted stock plans, phantom stock plans, and supplemental executive retirement plans (SERPs).
+Our employee benefits lawyers also advise on the benefits aspects of executive compensation, including non-qualified deferred compensation and incentive compensation plans, stock option and restricted stock plans, phantom stock plans, and supplemental executive retirement plans (SERPs).
 We advise clients on the complicated tax rules relating to these plans, including IRC Section 409A.
 We also assist clients in addressing the many issues unique to governmental entities, schools, universities, and other tax-exempt organizations, including public pension plans, 403(b) plans, 457(b) plans, 457(f) plans, excess compensation issues, and intermediate sanction rules.

 We also assist publicly traded companies with regard to the unique tax and benefit rules that apply to such companies, including IRC Section 162(m).